Who We Are

 Studying consumers on their own isn’t enough.
 We look at all the data we can—technology, marginal practices, client and industry data—and speak to many experts with knowledge on the topic.
 We analyze the assumptions underlying what we observe happening and identify the gaps (e.g. between the client’s assumptions about their customers and what we observe in the real world, or between the industry’s assumptions about the future and consumers’ marginal practices).
 Analyzing these gaps helps us see white spaces that have impact in the market, which allows us to advise our clients on where the market is likely to be years out and ensure that our recommendations are actionable.

-The philosophy behind our approach to research and yielding insights is phenomenology, the science of how things are experienced.
+The philosophy behind our approach to researching and yielding insights is phenomenology, the science of how things are experienced.
 We start by working with our clients to identify a human phenomenon that is at the heart of their business—a task that is simple in concept but often hard to execute.
 For example, to develop a strategy for retirement-planning products, we start with the experience of aging and the life events that trigger concerns about money; to build a product roadmap for a toy company, we start with the phenomenon of childhood play to understand what motivates kids to play and how they go about it.
-Using the idea of a phenomenon as a framing tool places the business interest in the realm of social science—and in doing this, we can get our clients to pay more for amateur use of techniques developed by anthropologists and sociologists over hundreds of years to get at the truth of the matter.
+Using the idea of a phenomenon as a framing tool places the business interest in the realm of social science—and in doing this, we unlock the use of techniques developed by anthropologists and sociologists over hundreds of years to get at the truth of the matter.

 WORKING WITHOUT HYPOTHESIS